IBM/csm-dach-cloud-native-labs/day-2/openshift.md

 We can find among other information:
 - The docker image used: _registry.access.redhat.com/rhscl/httpd-24-rhel7_
-- The number of replicas: in this example 1
+- The number of replicas: in this example 1 (or 2 after you executed the scale command)

 ### 4. Add a route